Readit News logoReadit News

 And for a fraction of a mental burden and stress of the lightest k8s setup you can imagine

-quectophoton · a year ago
+quectophoton · 2 years ago

 I did something like this for a while when I was messing around with my personal website, but with one node in Hetzner and other in Linode.
 It was a really nice way of managing services without bringing a full kitchen sink factory factory.